 Duration: Meetings are expected to be one hour.
 Extension of time, in 15 minute increments, will require the consent of the majority of members attending that meeting.
 Consensus will be indicated with a show of hands.

-Meeting Minutes: The Secretariat will keep a record of meeting attendees, key issues raised, and actions required.
-Comments from individual members will generally not be attributed and a verbatim record of the meeting will not be prepared.
-Meeting minutes will be reviewed by Working Group members, and if adopted the document will be circulated among wider UASG membership for information purposes.
+Meeting Minutes: The Secretariat will keep a record of meeting attendees, key issues raised, and actions required alongwith work allocations and delivery deadlines as agreed to during the calls.
+Comments from individual members will generally not be attributed and a verbatim record of the meeting may not be prepared.
+Meeting minutes will be circulated to be reviewed by Working Group members, and subsequently the document may be circulated among wider UASG membership for information purposes.
 Any changes to the record of the past meetings shall be in writing and forwarded to the Secretariat prior to the next meeting.

 Funding for the working group is available as per UASG’s Action Plan and following UASG and ICANN org processes.